 - Notification and Data Collection

-The faculty member making the nomination also notifies the Provost and Vice President for Student Development and the department of the nominated faculty member of the nomination; this is done through the Department Chair and the nominator may seek support from the nominee's department.
+The faculty member making the nomination also notifies the Provost and the department of the nominated faculty member of the nomination; this is done through the Department Chair and the nominator may seek support from the nominee's department.
 Input from the department is a necessary source of data.

 The Personnel Evaluation Committee considers the nomination.
-The Committee notifies the Provost and Vice President for Student Development of the nomination, detailing the nomination and the Committee's decision as to whether it will proceed with data collection.
+The Committee notifies the Provost of the nomination, detailing the nomination and the Committee's decision as to whether it will proceed with data collection.

 Once a nominee is declared eligible by the Personnel Evaluation Committee for review by the Committee, the regular procedures of the Personnel Evaluation Committee governing evaluation for promotion apply.